Property tax estimate

 How to calculate property taxes in Connecticut

 To estimate property taxes in Connecticut, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 1.79%, so a property valued at $500,000 would have an estimated annual property tax of $8,950.
+This page applies the state average effective owner-occupied rate of 1.54%, so a home valued at $500,000 produces a baseline annual estimate of $7,700.

 Connecticut has some of the highest property taxes in the Northeast, set by town mill rates with no county-level tax.